MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 ### Same device registration using direct sign in to Authenticator (Android)

 You can sign in to Authenticator to create a passkey in the app and get seamless Single Sign-on across Microsoft native apps.
 This is the recommended and preferred flow to setup a passkey in the app.
+If you already have an account in the Authenticator app, or you are signed in to the Authenticator app, you still need to go through the above mentioned flow to add a passkey in the app.

 1. Open Authenticator.
 1. Tap the **Add account** or **+** button.